SpaceDementia/gpu-catalog/README.md

 npm run start:server
 ```

-Open your web browser and navigate to http://localhost:3000 to view the application.
+Open your web browser and navigate to http://localhost:3000/graphics-cards?offset=0&limit=8 (`offset` and `limit` are queryParams) to view a JSON file with the first 8 Graphics Cards served by the ExpressJS server.

 ### 5. Build the Angular front-end